Success as a Cat

 So with Olivia’s help, I changed the business focus to photography.
 As part of this reorganization, Olivia was promoted to president.

-And Olivia watches the office.
+And Olivia manages (actually, watches) the office.

-There is always a solution if you are willing to look for it
+There is always a solution if you are willing to look for it.

 Certainly, leadership matters.